Returning to HIIT Postpartum

 • Pelvic and/or low back pain

-• Heaviness, pressure, bulging in the low pelvis
+• Heaviness, pressure, bulging in the vagina

-• Breastfeeding
+• Breastfeeding or Lactation

-• Scar (cesarean or perineal)
+• Scar Tissue (cesarean or perineal)

 • Pre-existing pelvic floor issues

-• Pre-existing hyper-mobility condition
+• Pre-existing hyper-mobility condition like Ehlers Danlos Syndrome (EDS)

-• Postpartum depression
+• Postpartum depression or mood disorder

 A window accounts for variations in your personal needs and lifestyle that will affect your performance.
 It avoids unnecessary disappointment when you feel like you have failed to meet a deadline.

 It can be unhealthy to compare postpartum workouts.
-Use time windows to allow needed flexibility for your personal considerations with new baby and changing body.
+Use time windows to allow needed flexibility for your personal considerations with a new baby and changing body.

 Strategy to return to HIIT postpartum

-Example 1: Jump Rope
+Exercise 1: Jump Rope

 • Alternating hops x 1 min intervals – work up to 10 min